Giancarlo Stanton Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Guardians pitching staff ranks 18th in the league.
+- The 8.5 strikeouts per nine innings compiled by the Guardians pitching staff ranks 21st in MLB.

-- The Guardians have a 3.92 team ERA that ranks ninth across all MLB pitching staffs.
+- The Guardians have the eighth-ranked team ERA across all league pitching staffs (3.75).

-- Guardians pitchers combine to give up nine total home runs at a clip of 0.9 per game (to rank 11th in baseball).
+- Guardians pitchers combine to allow the eighth-fewest home runs in baseball (nine total, 0.8 per game).

-- The Guardians will look to Bieber (0-0) in his third start this season.
+- The Guardians will send Gaddis (0-0) to the mound for his third start of the season.

-- In his most recent appearance on Wednesday, the righty tossed six innings against the Oakland Athletics, allowing three earned runs while surrendering three hits.
+- His last appearance came on Wednesday against the Oakland Athletics, when the right-hander tossed six scoreless innings while giving up only one hit.

 © 2023 Data Skrive.
 All rights reserved.